hritu-analytics/revenue-leakage-detection/README.md

 Every SaaS company obsesses over **churn** — the moment a customer cancels.
 But cancellations are only the most visible form of revenue loss.

 **Silent revenue leakage** is different.
-It happens when customers stay active and never cancel — but are quietly paying less than they should.
+It happens when customers stay active and never cancel,  but are quietly paying less than they should.
 They do not appear on any churn report.
 No alert fires.
 The money just disappears.

 Industry research suggests SaaS businesses lose **5–15% of ARR annually** to silent leakage.
 Fewer than 12% actively monitor for it.

-This project identifies, classifies, and quantifies that leakage — and builds a framework to recover it.
+This project identifies, classifies, and quantifies that leakage and builds a framework to recover it.

 ---

 ## 2. Why This Project

 While studying SaaS subscription analytics, I kept noticing a gap: most dashboards and tutorials focus on churn rate.
-But if a customer downgrades their plan, sits on a two-year-old promotional price, or is being billed incorrectly for features — none of that shows up in a churn metric.
+But if a customer downgrades their plan, sits on a two-year-old promotional price, or is being billed incorrectly for features, none of that shows up in a churn metric.

 I wanted to answer a specific question: **how much revenue is a SaaS business losing from customers who have not churned?**